 Protesters disrupt hearing on Atlantic City takeover bill

 TRENTON, N.J.
-(AP) — Protesters disrupted a New Jersey Senate hearing Thursday on the proposed state takeover of struggling Atlantic City but failed to prevent the proposal from moving closer to approval.
+(AP) — Protesters disrupted a state Senate hearing Thursday on the proposed state takeover of struggling Atlantic City but failed to prevent the proposal from moving closer to approval.

 "I'm not finished," Steve Young said.
 "I will not stop."

 That prompted Sen. Teresa Ruiz to gavel the hearing to a halt as Young left the room, with a trooper's arm around his shoulder.
 He was charged with defiant trespass and disorderly conduct, and he was released with a summons to appear in court later.

 Before the protesters began chanting, Young objected to the takeover plan, which would give the state vast authority over Atlantic City's finances and take away most of its decision-making power.

-Young, who leads the Atlantic City chapter of Rev. Al Sharpton's national Action Network, used one of Sharpton's favorite phrases.
+Young, who leads the Atlantic City chapter of the Rev. Al Sharpton's National Action Network, used one of Sharpton's favorite phrases.

 The mayor also warned that the seaside gambling resort moves closer to bankruptcy each day that state officials refuse to help it.